PCSX2/pcsx2/pcsx2/Docs/Windows_Configuration_Guide/Windows_Configuration_Guide.md

 A large number of games work out-of-the-box on default PCSX2 settings.
 However, a subset of games require special settings to run, and some games require special settings to be upscaled.
 This guide will briefly cover some frequent problems and configuration settings to address them.

 ### Multi-Threaded VU1 (MTVU)
 The MTVU option is a unique case of a recommended setting that is **not** enabled by default.
 MTVU boosts performance for PCs with at least 3 cores with almost no consequences for the overwhelming majority of games.
 However, a small number of high profile games are incompabible with MTVU and will break if it is enabled.
-For this reason, we do not enable it by default, **but strongly recommend you do so yourself**.
-If your game fails to boot or has other problems with it enabled, disable it and try again.
+For these reasons, we do not enable it by default, **but strongly recommend you do so yourself**.
+If your game fails to boot, crashes, stalls, or has other problems with it enabled, disable it and try again.

 ### Specific game solutions
 Looking for information specific to a single game?
 Head to the [PCSX2 Wiki](https://wiki.pcsx2.net/Main_Page) and search for your game using the search bar in the top right.
 Known issues and solutions should be towards the bottom of a game's wiki page.